not-nexus/shelf/docs/api/search.md

 * The sort criteria must start with the field name.
 * The default sort type is ascending.
 If multiple sort types are given the last is used.
 * With multi-sorts the first sort takes precedence.
-* If a property that does not exist is sorted on it is treated as None.
+* If a property that does not exist is sorted on it is treated as `None`.
-    * Ex. if you sort on buildNumber and a result returned does not have a buildNumber metadata property, this artifact will be returned first on an ASC search and last on a DESC search.
+    * Ex. if you sort on `buildNumber` and a result returned does not have a `buildNumber` metadata property, this artifact will be returned first on an `ASC` search and last on a `DESC` search.

 Limit:
 ------